Many of us are paralyzed by the job of planning for an emergency. It’s hard to plan for the unknown.

 3. Buy in bulk

-Eating from a stockpile can get boring.
-Real Simple lists foods that not only need no cooking and are nutritionally dense but also are tasty.
-They include:
+When you eat from a stockpile, it can get boring.
+Real Simple’s emergency food supply list has foods that not only need no cooking and are nutritionally dense but also are tasty.
+The following items are included:

 - Peanut butter